cdxcore.npshm#

 Read a shared array from disk into a new named shared |

 numpy.ndarraywith an existingmultiprocessing.shared_memory.SharedMemorybuffer.
-The returned object will callmultiprocessing.shared_memory.SharedMemory.close()upon garbage collection, but notmultiprocessing.shared_memory.SharedMemory.unlink().Linux
+The returned object will callmultiprocessing.shared_memory.SharedMemory.close()upon garbage collection, but notmultiprocessing.shared_memory.SharedMemory.unlink()by default.Linux

 Under Linux above settings means that the shared file will reside permanently – and will remain sharable – in